brentyi/tyro/README.md

 <br />
 <p align="center">
     <!--
-    Note that this README will be used for both GitHub and PyPI.
+    This README will be used for both GitHub and PyPI.
 We therefore:
     - Keep all image URLs absolute.
     - In the GitHub action we use for publishing, strip some HTML tags that aren't supported by PyPI.
     -->